doorfortyfour/TileWorldCreator/docs/Workflow.md

 + `Layer Name`
   The layer name
-+ `Assigned Layer`
++ `Blueprint Layer`
-  The generated map layer it should use for instantiation
+  The blueprint layer it should use for instantiation
 + `Global Position offset` `Global scaling offset`
   Add an additional transform offset to a single tile
 + `Merge tiles`